 Therefore, anonymous feedback helps them be virtually vocal about their thoughts.
 Employees can use it as a platform to recognise and appreciate each other for a job well done.
 Or help their peers realise weaknesses if any, and work on themselves.
 This leaves no room for any kind of disconnect.

 Unless you are a team of under-50 members, there are chances that a conflict might rise among team members.
 It could be because of a clash of ideas, misunderstanding, miscommunication or anything for that matter.
 Moreover, many a time the situation is a bit sensitive.
 Team members hesitate or rather find it inconvenient or inappropriate to speak up.

-Therefore, anonymous feedback is a medium through which they can fearlessly, yet politely address their concerns.
+Therefore, anonymity in employee feedback is a medium through which they can fearlessly, yet politely address their concerns.
 This way nobody gets hurt and the concerned management can take the necessary action in the most appropriate and careful manner.
 This helps put forward any form of negative feedback under a positive and inspiring light.

 Therefore, it is important that the management brings out the best from the anonymous employee feedback platform.
 Being in the leadership and management team, you may not be able to comply with every employee suggestion.
 Your employees will understand as long as you validate the reason for disagreement.

-In the end, collecting anonymous feedback will come with its own pros and cons.
+In the end, anonymity in employee feedback will come with its own pros and cons.
 What’s important is to look at an open culture.
 Create one and develop it as much as possible.
 Things will always work out when you and your employees talk it out.